-If you want to know the outcome of the match, you usually talk with your buddies, listen to podcasts, or watch interviews with the experts in the field.
+If you are using the BetRegal app and you want to know the outcome of the match, you usually talk with your buddies, listen to podcasts, or watch interviews with the experts in the field.
 If, instead, you are looking to take all the fun out of the game and just want to boil it down to numbers, big data will be of interests to you.

 In this piece, we will cover what big data is, what it is used for and its application in the world of sports.
 Is it just a more complex coin toss, or is there any merit to that kind of data analysis?
 We will also discuss the impact this might have on the sports industry.